metadatacenter/cedar-docker-build/cedar-neo4j/README.md

 ## Run the image for the first time

-**Remark:** You need to set the evironment variables first!
+**Remark:** You need to set the environment variables first!
 Please see the README in the parent folder for details.

 Execute the following command: